The Value of Community and having Good Neighbours

 Going Against the Grain

 A last word, anyone who knows me well, and knows what an introvert I am, will think that they are in a parallell universe.
 I am not known for enjoying group events. and local community get-togethers are way out of my comfort zone.
 My blog post on How to be an Avoider, proves this point only too well.
 I was in people's bad books for weeks after I'd posted it!
 I guess it just goes to show what a yummy slice of cake, piece of fruit loaf, lemon tart and cup of coffee and some fun entertainment can do to a person!
+I think I really became part of the local community.
+Thanks to my good neighbours and friends.

 Thank you Broughton!